Wellness Programs

 Tuesday, April 22, 2025, 11:30 am – 1 pm

 Bearing witness to the suffering of others impacts the nervous system.
-Expecting to be exposed to suffering and hardship and not be impacted is like expecting to walk through water and not get wet – it’s ridiculous.
+Expecting to be exposed to suffering and hardship and not be impacted is like expecting to walk through water and not get wet – it’s unreasonable.
 As social creatures that co-regulate and care, we must learn how to process the secondary effects of trauma so we can remain healthy.
 Let’s talk about strategies we can use to manage our own responses while showing up for students and loved ones who are navigating their own hardships.

 Secondary Trauma Zoom registration link